This post may contain affiliate links. Please see my disclosure policy for details.

 Pondicherry was like a dream.
-A beautiful dream full of clean sandy beaches, laid back colourful streets and European architecture.
+A beautiful dream that was full of clean sandy beaches, laid back colourful streets and European architecture.

 It’s quite a bizarre feeling seeing all French on street signs, cafés and from people’s mouths here!
 But, the food was to die for.
 A perfect taste of home and welcome comfort food.

-It was like it had it’s own mood, a rhythm.
+It was like it had its own mood, a rhythm.
 As you walk around the laid back atmosphere is catching.

 Always leaving things to the last minute, I ended up getting a pre-paid taxi from the airport but this had a hefty price tag of 3000 rupees! (ouch) You will pay more for air conditioning.

 I also misjudged how long it would take.
 Google maps will tell you around 2 hours and a half but it was actually more like 3 hours and a half!

 If you’re heading here from Bangalore, they run daily flights to Puducherry airport which will save you some time and money.

 It is also well connected via rail services from Chennai, Bangalore and Mumbai which run three times a week.
 New Delhi and Kolkata have weekly trains which run here – but it will take you 3 days!

 According to the official Pondicherry tourism board, the road is your best option.
 It is well connected by bus from most major southern cities like Bangalore and Chennai.

 Pondicherry has a wealth of suitable hotels to stay in, whatever your budget!